Bet on West Virginia online: BetMGM Promo

 Ready to place your bet?
 Click here to sign up and get in on the action with BetMGM Sportsbook.

-If you've never played on BetMGM before, it's easy to get started.
-You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
-Just follow our link and the BetMGM site or app will guide you through the process.
+Wanting to use BetMGM to make a wager?
+Signing up is simple.
+Just get your computer, phone, or mobile device, along with a method of payment for your first deposit.
+Then follow our link, and the BetMGM site or app will guide you through the process.

 How to bet on the moneyline and spread

-Looking to bet on the Mountaineers versus Sooners game but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think one of the teams, such as the Mountaineers, will win.
-Simple as that!
-And if they do, and you bet $10 on odds of -110, you'd get $19 back.
-There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.
+Have the urge to bet on the Mountaineers' game versus the Cyclones but aren't sure where to begin?
+We're here to help.
+Betting the moneyline, spread, and over/under are three of the most common ways to make bets.
+A moneyline bet means that you think one of the teams -- for example, the Mountaineers -- will win the contest.
+Pretty simple.
+If you bet $10 with -110 odds on the Mountaineers to beat the Cyclones, and the Mountaineers emerge with the victory, you'd get back $19.
+Currently, this game doesn't have a moneyline, but check back often, as one could be posted at a later time.

-A spread bet, such as betting on the Mountaineers at -6.5, is a bit more complicated, but it can offer a better payout in certain situations.
-In this case, the -6.5 means that the Mountaineers must win by at least seven points to "cover the spread."
-If they don't, the Sooners would be considered the team that "covered" and would be the correct choice.
+Spread betting, like wagering on the Mountaineers at -3.5, is a little more complicated.
+However, in certain situations, it can offer a bigger payout.
+In this case, the -3.5 means that the Mountaineers must beat their opponent by at least four points to "cover the spread."
+If the Mountaineers don't win by at least four points, or lose the game outright, then the Cyclones will "cover" the spread, making them the correct pick.

 Other bets you can make

-Wagering on the over/under, or point total, is a much easier way to bet.
-Just pick whether you believe the combined score of both teams will be above or below a particular number at the end of the contest.
-Let's say you bet $10 on the over, with odds of -105.
-You'd get back $20 if you pick correctly.
+The over/under, or total, is much simpler.
+You just pick whether the combined score of both teams in this game will be above or below 135.5 when all is said and done.
+Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!

-Plus, there are lots of other ways to bet, like game props (will West Virginia make it to 10 points first?), parlays (combining picks from multiple games to multiply your winnings), and more.
-For more details on the many ways you can play, check out the BetMGM website and app.
+There are many other ways to play, too.
+You can wager on game props (will West Virginia win the race to 10 points?), parlays (combining picks from different games to multiply your potential winnings), and more.
+For more details on the many ways you can wager, check out the BetMGM app and website.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.

-If you decide to gamble, please do it responsibly.
-Contact 1-800-GAMBLER if you or someone you know has developed a gambling problem or addiction.
+Please gamble responsibly.
+If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.

 Please note: Not all offers are available in all areas, and they are subject to change.
 Visit the BetMGM website or app for full details, terms, and conditions.
 You must be 21+ to bet.